Hours of work: Full time

 We offer a fantastic range of benefits including a broad range of Learning and Development opportunities, with access to the Civil Service training curriculum, generous annual leave entitlement for new starters, family friendly policies, a choice of competitive pensions and flexible benefits scheme.

-If you are interested in this position, please submit your application through the online portal, by clicking “Apply for this job”
+For further information and to apply: If you are interested in this position, please visit the Royal Botanic Gardens Kew website and submit your application through the online portal, by clicking “Apply for this job”

 We are committed to equality of opportunity and welcome applications from all sections of the community.
 We guarantee to interview all disabled applicants who meet the essential criteria for the post.